 - Write on the check/money order: Payment of Erroneous Refund, the tax period for which the refund was issued, and your taxpayer identification number

 - Include a brief description as to why you are returning the refund

-If you think you are a victim of tax-related identity theft or scam, click here for more recommendations and steps to take from the IRS.
+If you think you are a victim of tax-related identity theft, click here for tips from the IRS on determining if it’s really them, recommendations, and steps to take.